etragardh/ctail/README.md

 # ctail
-Wrapper around tail.
+Wrapper around tail.<br />
 Thanks to "viss" for the idea.
-It's not new.
+It's not new.<br />
-The old ones are just not maintained and dont run on osx.
+The old ones are just not maintained and dont run on osx.<br />
+I don'n know if they do any attempt to highligt possible attacks?

 **Install**
 ```